Warehouse managers are always looking for ways to work smarter, leaner and more efficiently.

 Here are some simple tips to make life easier for everyone in the workplace.

-2. Highly visible signs and labels –Improving the flow of a warehouse as well as increasing health and safety awareness, signs and labels are an important feature of any warehouse.
+Improving the flow of a warehouse as well as increasing health and safety awareness, signs and labels are important features of any warehouse.
 Important warnings and notices should be displayed clearly to meet HSE standards and regulations.
 Racking labels and identification are also important for improving warehouse logistics.

-3. Optimise your storage space with racking and shelving –Sounds obvious right?
+Sounds obvious right?
 But if you want your warehouse to be neat, storage efficient and safe, then racking and shelving is a must, and one of the first things you should look at streamlining.
-There are various types of racking: Cantilever racking, selective racking, push back racking, drive-in racking, pallet flow racking and carton flow racking, among others.
+There are various types of racking: Cantilever racking, selective racking, push-back racking, drive-in racking, pallet flow racking and carton flow racking, among others.
 Do your research, and decide which racking and shelving is most effective for your warehouse space.

-4. Dedicate specific areas to employees –This is the equivalent of making them feel like they have their own “office”!
-With dedicated areas your warehouse also becomes more structured, and less chaotic.
+This is the equivalent of making them feel like they have their own “office”!
+With dedicated areas, your warehouse also becomes more structured, and less chaotic.
 Come up with a floor plan, factoring in population and current warehouse capacity, and designate staff accordingly.

-5. Housekeeping! –You should routinely clean your warehouse, don’t let it gradually descend into a dust and dirt haven.
+You should routinely clean your warehouse, don’t let it gradually descend into a dust and dirt haven.
 Keep cleaning products close by and easily available.
-Encourage pride in your work space.
+Encourage pride in your workspace.
 Set up a routine where tools, machinery, merchandise and paperwork are all left in satisfactory condition by the end of each working day or week.
 Visual management boards are a great way of keeping the warehouse in tip-top shape.

-6. Keep a suitable First Aid Kit nearby for any accidental accidents! –Injuries can be common in a warehouse environment, with heavy machinery and sharp tools being used each and every day.
+Injuries can be common in a warehouse environment, with heavy machinery and sharp tools being used each and every day.
 Having a visible and easily accessible First Aid Kit station on site can lead to a quick, potentially life-changing response.
-Be sure to have a trained first aider in your ranks, and make people are aware who and where that person can be found in case of an emergency.
+Be sure to have a trained first aider in your ranks, and make people aware of who and where that person can be found in case of an emergency.

-7. Shift rotations and progression –Keeping your staff on their toes is imperative for achieving a happy and dynamic team.
+Keeping your staff on their toes is imperative for achieving a happy and dynamic team.
 Some tasks can get tedious after a while.
-Where possible, make sure your staff are well trained in all aspects of warehouse duties and responsibilities – not only does this mean you can assign them to any task without dubiety, it also covers duties when staff members are off sick or on annual leave.
+Where possible, make sure your staff are well trained in all aspects of warehouse duties and responsibilities – not only does this mean you can assign them to any task without dubiety, but it also covers duties when staff members are off sick or on annual leave.
 This will have a positive impact on productivity and will also improve individual progression which is great for team confidence.

-10. Communicate –This seems obvious, and yet is vitally important – Your warehouse is only as efficient as your team.
+This seems obvious, and yet is vitally important – Your warehouse is only as efficient as your team.
 Set up weekly/monthly/quarterly meetings for feedback and evaluations.
 Add a suggestion box for those who might not feel comfortable putting forward their ideas.
-Employees will often know the warehouse and it’s routines inside out – tapping into their brains for ideas can often be the best and quickest way to improve your organisation.
-If everyone is on the same page it makes the warehouse a much happier, productive place to be!
+Employees will often know the warehouse and its routines inside out – tapping into their brains for ideas can often be the best and quickest way to improve your organisation.
+If everyone is on the same page it makes the warehouse a much happier, more productive place to be!